 In this report, the author presents a review of currently used English as a Second Language (ESL) instructional strategies and presents the current research results on how well students who are taught with these strategies do compared to native English speakers.
 A presentation and pamphlet are provided that can be given to school district administration personnel to help educate them on current ESL integration strategies and issues.
 The author finds that, according to current research results, bilingual instruction is the single most effective ESL program.
 However, these bilingual instruction programs are difficult to staff and have been the target of a number of disinformation campaigns designed to make them look worse than they actually are.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Satter, Thomas O., "English As a Second Language: Issues and Strategies: Issues and Strategies: Issues and Strategies" (2007).
-All Regis University Theses.
+Student Publications.
 315.